AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 ## Other release information

-Although code for these features is bundled with quarterly releases of the {{ site.data.var.ee }} core code, several of these projects (for example, B2B, Page Builder, and Progressive Web Applications (PWA) Studio) are also released independently.
+Although code for these features is bundled with quarterly releases of the Adobe Commerce core code, several of these projects (for example, B2B, Page Builder, and Progressive Web Applications (PWA) Studio) are also released independently.
 Bug fixes for these projects are documented in the separate, project-specific release information that is available in the documentation for each project.

-{:.bs-callout-info}
+>[!NOTE]
+>
-All vendor-bundled extensions, with the exception of Braintree, have been removed from {{ site.data.var.ee }} 2.4.4.
+>All vendor-bundled extensions, with the exception of Braintree, have been removed from Adobe Commerce 2.4.4.

-{:.bs-callout-info}
+>[!NOTE]
+>

-Composer 2.2 introduced a security feature that requires merchants to identify trusted plugins in their `composer.json` file before the plugins will be executed.
+>Composer 2.2 introduced a security feature that requires merchants to identify trusted plugins in their `composer.json` file before the plugins will be executed.
 Currently, plugins that are included in the `composer.json` file but not marked as trusted are automatically installed.
 However, as of July 2022, Composer will not load plugins unless they have been explicitly allowed.
 See the [Composer plugins issues when upgrading to Adobe Commerce 2.4.4](https://support.magento.com/hc/en-us/articles/6215997614093-Composer-plugins-issues-when-upgrading-to-Adobe-Commerce-2-4-4) Knowledge Base article for instructions on how to modify the `composer.json` file to explicitly allow plugin loading.

 ### Hotfixes included in this release

-{{ site.data.var.ee }} 2.4.4 includes resolution of all issues that were addressed by the following hotfixes, which were provided for {{ site.data.var.ee }} and {{ site.data.var.ce }} 2.4.3, 2.4.3-p1, and 2.3.7-p2:
+Adobe Commerce 2.4.4 includes resolution of all issues that were addressed by the following hotfixes, which were provided for Adobe Commerce and Magento Open Source 2.4.3, 2.4.3-p1, and 2.3.7-p2:

 *  The vulnerability addressed by `MDVA-43395_EE_2.4.3-p1_COMPOSER_v1.patch` and `MDVA-43443_EE_2.4.3-p1_COMPOSER_v1.patch` has been resolved in this release.